-Gabe is 78, has an 81 cm. abdominal circumference and a resting heart rate of 48.
-His estimated VO2max is 50 and fitness age is 35.
+Gabe at 78 had an 81 cm. abdominal circumference and a resting heart rate of 48.
+His estimated VO2max was 50 and fitness age was 35.

-Diana is 71, has a 65 cm. abdominal circumference and a resting heart rate of 50.
-Her estimated VO2max is 50 and fitness age is 23.
+Diana at 71, had a 65 cm. abdominal circumference and a resting heart rate of 50.
+Her estimated VO2max was 50 and fitness age was 23.

 Here is our exercise program: we exercise every day for two to three hours.
 On Tuesdays, Thursdays and Saturdays, we race flat out on a tandem bicycle for 25 miles.
-On the other four days we do all-out, 30-second intervals with two-minute recoveries until our legs start to stiffen.
+On the other four days Gabe does 30-second intervals with two-minute recoveries until his legs start to stiffen.
 Diana takes a longer ride with some intervals interspersed.
-We cycle an average 150 miles per week and go to the gym every day to use the strength-training machines.
+We cycle an average 150 miles per week and go to the gym 3-4 times a week to use the strength-training machines.